rohanarun/Open-Agent-Studio/README.md

 ### Semantic Targets

-We were the first startup to invent the idea of "semantic targets" using LLMs before ChatGPT was launched.
-Semantic targets and agentic process automation was a concept we introduced to replace brittle code selectors and computer vision in 2022.
-You can see the code for semantic targets in this repo starting  2 years ago, and were approved by openAI to sell GPT-3 for autoamtion as the first startup in 2021.

 Semantic targets distils the underlying intent of a target to english, so they still work even if services completely change their designs.
 This enables building robust, future-proof, agents.